Skip to main content

 • Students who receive a merit offer and receive an offer for a full-year fellowship from another source must consult with Dr. Miller.
 In most instances, students must decline the merit if they have funding from another source during the merit term.
 If the alternate offer is for a single term from a Harvard research center or other source, the acceptance of both must be approved by both sources and used for separate terms.
 Some research centers will not allow multiple awards in the same academic year.

-• During the award term, recipients are expected to spend the full time on the dissertation and may not enroll in courses; teaching is restricted to one standard section with no other employment allowed.
+• During the award term, recipients are expected to spend the full time on the dissertation and may not enroll in courses; teaching is restricted to one standard section or the equivalent (for example, a research assistantship) with no other employment allowed.

 • Acceptance of an award may not be deferred; students must reapply.